theislab/LODE/feature_statistics/README.md

  The csv files will be saved in the same directory as sequences.csv and need the same WORK_SPACE directory as the generate_full_sequecnes.csv file.

+ ## generating the feature distribution and regression model results from the above linked manusript

+to generate the statistical test, feature distribution and regression coefficient results from the manuscript please see notebooks:

+- 0_2_time_series_1-3-6-12-24-months.ipynb
+- 07_feature_time_series_visualization

+Additional modeling and plotting are also done in the notebooks besides the results presented in the manuscript.